mashrekur/topic_modeling_hydrology/README.md

 4) Download spacy data as: `python -m spacy download en`

+5) You might have to update holoviews `conda update holoviews`

 --- Run the Training Procedure -------

 0_data_preprocessing.ipynb --- Cleans and prepares the corpus.
 This produces four output files in the <data> directory: